Palestinian Prisoner Release Given Green Light

 19 November 2007

-Israeli officials say they are committed to the 2003 Roadmap peace plan which calls for Israel to stop settlement construction in the West Bank, but also for Palestinians to stop attacks against Israelis.
-The roadmap plan is supposed to result in the eventual creation of a Palestinian state.
+Both sides say they will follow the roadmap peace plan, which calls for Israel to stop settlement activity in the West Bank and for Palestinians to stop attacks against Israelis, as a first step towards further talks on core issues that are supposed to lead to the establishment of a Palestinian State.

 |Join the GlobalSecurity.org mailing list|